syself/cluster-api-provider-hetzner/README.md

 ## 💿 Operating System Images

-> [!NOTE]
-> Cluster API Provider Hetzner relies on a few prerequisites that must be already installed in the operating system images, such as a container runtime, kubelet, and Kubeadm.
+Cluster API Provider Hetzner relies on a few prerequisites that must be already installed in the operating system images, such as a container runtime, kubelet, and Kubeadm.

->
-> Reference images are available in kubernetes-sigs/image-builder and [templates/node-image](/templates/node-image).
+Reference images are available in kubernetes-sigs/image-builder and [templates/node-image](/templates/node-image).

->
-> If pre-installation of these prerequisites isn't possible, [custom scripts can be deployed](/docs/caph/02-topics/02-node-image) through the Kubeadm config.
+If pre-installation of these prerequisites isn't possible, [custom scripts can be deployed](/docs/caph/02-topics/02-node-image) through the Kubeadm config.

+In case you want a solution with managed node images, [Syself](https://syself.com) might be interesting for you.

 ---